Kal Naga: Theatre

 Naga's theatre work started in 1989 with his university plays at The Department of Theatre, Drama and Music of the American university in Cairo, his work as a theatrical actor included a variety of roles; in some instances like Mahfouz-yat (1990) and Two Underground (1994) he has played more than one role in a single production, in the production of Lionel Bart's musical Oliver!, he played Bill Sikes as well as worked as an assistant director to Walter Eyesslinck, He collected few awards as an actor and director of varsity plays.

 In 2010, he became involved as the filming director of the student play production of The BuSSy monologues – "True stories about young men and women in Egypt".

 On Saturday 13 April 2013, the play written by Nassim Soleimanpour, White Rabbit Red Rabbit that was performed by an array of A-list actors around the world, was performed for the first time in Arabic in Cairo by Naga, who knew nothing of the play before he stood on the stage, as it is an experimental play; "This was a role for which I was prepared the most; you are always instructed not to do any preparation for the role [before reading the script]," said Abol Naga.
 The actor then revealed what intrigued him most about the play: "I liked that the meaning of the play is buried within the script, and I was unveiling it [as I read] with you.
 Sometimes I repeated the statements I thought were important," explained Abol Naga.

-In September 2013, in a unique stage play reading in Arabic; Cancelled, Khaled Abol Naga seamlessly takes on the lead role of Hassan, the director, and does a perfect and utterly hilarious impersonation of the talented, kind hearted and easily irritated director-professor who loves his students, but constantly criticizes them and the entire generation to which they belong, In this rough form of a play Abol Naga's theatrical capabilities shined.
+In September 2013, in a stage play reading in Arabic; Cancelled, Khaled Abol Naga takes on the lead role of Hassan, the director, and doing an impersonation of a talented, kind hearted and easily irritated director-professor who loves his students, but constantly criticizes them and the entire generation to which they belong.

 In September 2015, a unique musical opened at The Royal Cultural Centre of Amman, Jordan.
 He directed the first-ever Arabic production of the acclaimed West End musical Oliver! by Lionel Bart.
 His unique and original adaptation swaps Dickensian London for a contemporary Arab city (Amman in the Jordan production).
 He created an adaptation with the well-known Disney writer Zeinab Mobarak that smartly kept the original Charles Dickens spirit and transported all the original songs and lyrics to the contemporary Arab culture.
 Maestro Nayer Nagui conducted the orchestra and coached the children in singing marathon lessons held in Jordan, mostly with Syrian refugee children.